Darius662/WinOpsTool/DEVELOPER_GUIDE.md

 ## Project Overview

-The Windows System Management Tool is a comprehensive GUI application for managing Windows systems locally and remotely.
+The WinOpsTool is a comprehensive GUI application for managing Windows systems locally and remotely.
 It consists of two main applications:

-1. **System Management Tool** (`main.py`): The primary application with multiple panels for different system management tasks.
+1. **WinOpsTool** (`main.py`): The primary application with multiple panels for different system management tasks.
-2. **Configuration Manager** (`config_manager.py`): A tool for creating and managing configuration files that can be imported into the main application.
+2. **WinOpsInit** (`config_manager.py`): A tool for creating and managing configuration files that can be imported into the main application.

 The project is built using PyQt6 for the UI and leverages various Windows APIs (through libraries like pywin32, psutil, etc.) for system management operations.